travis-ci/docs-travis-ci-com/user/languages/clojure.md

 #### Using a more recent versions of Leiningen

-If your CLojure project requires a more recent version of Leiningen, you can specify it with:
+If your Clojure project requires a more recent version of Leiningen, you can specify it with:

 ````yaml
 language: clojure